The Science Behind How Lavender Oil Helps Promote Calm & Relaxation*

 The sweet history and fascinating biology of lavender oil.

 Whenever you take a whiff of lavender, you're connecting to a long and ongoing history.
 The plant is thought to be named after washerwomen, or "lavenders" in Middle English because one of its first uses was as a scent for laundry.
 (And still today, it's a popular fragrance for detergents and cleaning products.)
 Renaissance royalty also supposedly added the plant to their tubs to bathe in the pleasant aroma (again, still a thing—and not just among royals).

 Medieval doctors also used the plant as a botanical approach to help with headaches1, while De materia medica, one of the first known texts on herbal medicine, described it as a chest soother.

 With such a storied past, it's no wonder that lavender is one of today's most-studied essential oils.
 Scientists have pegged many of its therapeutic properties to its high terpene count.* Terpenes are aromatic phytonutrient compounds that give plants, herbs, and trees their signature scent.

-In the wild, terpenes help organisms survive and reproduce: Plants use them as defense mechanisms, flowers churn them out to attract pollinators, and trees even emit them to warn each other of incoming threats.
+In the wild, terpenes help organisms survive and reproduce: Plants use them as defense mechanisms2, flowers churn them out to attract pollinators3, and trees even emit them to warn each other of incoming threats4.
 Everything down to microscopic bacteria and fungi seems to interact using fragrant terpenes, leading researchers at the Netherlands Institute of Ecology to dub them the world's most widespread communication medium.